loftwah/tech-101/misc/drills/3-mermaid/README.md

 ## Deployment

-The following diagram shows the steps involved in deploying the Operoo application.
+The following diagram shows the steps involved in deploying the application.

 ```mermaid
 sequenceDiagram